innosat-mats/rac-extrac-payload/README.md

 The `-project` sets output directory in this case.

+The `-stdout` print output instead of writing to disk, ignoring images.
+This overrides other writer arguments.

+The `-parquet` sets output format to Parquet.

 The `-description` just copies the file into the output directory and renames it to `ABOUT.txt`.

 For more information run `rac --help`